-As a part of the School-Based Family Counseling program, you will receive instruction from core faculty members with extensive experience in school counseling and Pupil Personnel Services (PPS), Child Welfare and Attendance (CWA), Marriage and Family Therapy (MFT), and Clinical Psychology.
+As a part of the School-Based Family Counseling program, instruction is received from core faculty members with extensive experience in school counseling and Pupil Personnel Services (PPS), Child Welfare and Attendance (CWA), Marriage and Family Therapy (MFT), and Clinical Psychology.

 Dr. Michael J. Carter